reversely/reverses-master/_posts/2018-06-18-Andrew-Yang.md

 author: "Shereen Lee"
 image: /assets/images/Andrew-Yang.jpg
 ---
 I reached out to Andrew Yang’s campaign manager as a writer for the <em>Taipei Times</em> in June 2018, a few months after Yang had launched his <a href ="https://www.washingtonpost.com/news/magazine/wp/2019/06/10/feature/random-man-runs-for-president-the-odd-saga-of-andrew-yang-explained/">long-shot presidential campaign</a>.
 I wanted to talk to Yang about his then-radical policies regarding <a href ="https://basicincome.stanford.edu/about/what-is-ubi/">universal basic income</a>, the idea that citizens should be given a base minimum income regardless of employment that would help ensure their basic survival needs were met.
-I also wanted to take a look into his identity as a Taiwanese-American, and see how his racial and political identities influenced each others.
+I also wanted to take a look into his identity as a Taiwanese-American, and see how his racial and political identities influenced each other.

 <br>He’s still clearly figuring out his stances and positioning in this conversation.
 When I asked him why he wanted to serve as a representative for UBI in politics, he even told me he would have supported another candidate, if any had popped up.
 “It was clear to me that I was going to be the only person,” he said.